-- formative the information gained "forms" or affects the next learning experience. - diagnostic finding out what attitudes, knowledge, understanding or skills are not properly learned or acquired and are therefore preventing pupils making the expected progress. - evaluative informing the strategic planning and direction of the whole school by evaluating the impact of planning, teaching and the curriculum on pupils' achievements. - summative systematic recording of information which leads towards a summary of where the pupils have reached at a given point in time.
+- formative the information gained "forms" or affects the next learning experience. - diagnostic finding out what attitudes, knowledge, understanding or skills are not properly learned or acquired, therefore preventing pupils making the expected progress. - evaluative informing the strategic planning and direction of the whole school by evaluating the impact of planning, teaching and the curriculum on pupils' achievements. - summative systematic recording of information which leads towards a summary of the pupils' attainment at a given point in time.
 This is an essential tool for identifying progress over time.